Aurora Humanitarian Project for UWC

 Project proposals submitted to compete for AHP funding address a broad and diverse range of humanitarian issues identified in the vicinity of UWC schools and colleges, and often propose close collaborations with local communities.

-In the 2017 AHP, after a highly competitive selection process, UWC Robert Bosch College was announced as the winning team, although thanks to generous donations from anonymous donors, the two other finalists, Waterford Kamhlaba UWC of Southern Africa and UWC Mahindra College, also received €4,000 each towards the further development and funding of their respective projects.
+In the 2017 AHP, after a highly competitive selection process, the project from UWC Robert Bosch College (in Germany) was announced as the winner.
+Thanks to generous donations from anonymous donors, however, the two other finalist teams, from Waterford Kamhlaba UWC of Southern Africa (in Swaziland) and UWC Mahindra College (in India), also received €4,000 each towards the further development and funding of their respective projects.

-UWC thanks the Aurora Humanitarian Initiative for their continued support of UWC students in their initiatives for meaningful change.
+UWC thanks the Aurora Humanitarian Initiative for their continued support of UWC students in their initiatives for meaningful change - helping them to put gratitude in action.

-More information about the AHP, including profiles of the 2017 finalists as well as details on the 2018 application process, can be found in the below attached document.
+More information about the AHP, including profiles of the 2017 finalists and details on the 2018 application process, can be found in the below attached document.